Nelscott Beach

 Camping, Lodging & Vacation Rentals

-There is no camping allowed at Nelscott Beach.
-The nearest campground is located at the Devil's Lake State Recreation Area.
+Camping is not allowed at Nelscott Beach itself.
+The nearest campground is at Devil’s Lake State Recreation Area.
+Visitors can also find lodging and vacation rentals in Lincoln City, many of which offer convenient beach access.

 Lodging in Lincoln City